 - The mediator will schedule a meeting with each of the parties, together or separately, to attempt to negotiate a settlement of the complaint.
 If a resolution is not reached within ten business days of the initial meeting, the Affirmative Action Officer will inform both parties in writing that either may seek a resolution of the complaint by a formal hearing.

-- Upon request by the Complainant, the Affirmative Action Officer may provide for the Mediator's consideration, information regarding any conduct admitted to by the responding party while attempting to resolve, or in resolution of this or any other complaint filed by the same Complainant against the same Respondent.
+- Upon request by the Reporting Party, the Affirmative Action Officer may provide for the Mediator's consideration, information regarding any conduct admitted to by the responding party while attempting to resolve, or in resolution of this or any other complaint filed by the same Reporting Party against the same Responding Party.

 - Whether or not a settlement is reached, all information and documentation used in the mediation that is not otherwise available under other provisions of this HCAP will remain confidential and may not be used in any future proceedings involving the same or different parties.
-However, the fact that a complaint was filed and a settlement was reached through mediation may be used by the Affirmative Action Officer in a future formal proceeding brought by the same or a different Complainant against the same Respondent, as described in Section 5.8.3. or Section 5.9.
+However, the fact that a complaint was filed and a settlement was reached through mediation may be used by the Affirmative Action Officer in a future formal proceeding brought by the same or a different Reporting Party against the same Responding Party, as described in Section 5.8.3. or Section 5.9.

 5.9.3.
 Initiation of the Formal Hearing Process

-- A formal hearing process is initiated 1) once the Affirmative Action Officer has been notified by either the Complainant or Respondent or both of their desire to proceed with a formal hearing; 2) instances in which where mediation is not permitted; 3) where mediation was attempted and the matter was not resolved; and 4) once the Affirmative Action Officer notifies the Respondent that they will proceed as the Complainant under Section 5.6 Pattern of Harassment.
+- A formal hearing process is initiated 1) once the Affirmative Action Officer has been notified by either the Reporting Party or Responding Party or both of their desire to proceed with a formal hearing; 2) instances in which where mediation is not permitted; 3) where mediation was attempted and the matter was not resolved; and 4) once the Affirmative Action Officer notifies the Responding Party that they will proceed as the Reporting Party under Section 5.6 Pattern of Harassment.

 - Where mediation was attempted and the matter was not resolved, either party may request appointment of a Harassment Hearing Panel (Hearing Panel) to resolve the complaint by a formal hearing.
 The request for a hearing must be made no later than seven business days after the party receives written notice of the right to proceed.
 The request must be in writing, signed by the party making the request.
 A formal hearing process is initiated once the request is received by the Affirmative Action Officer.